-By definition, a critical factor is one that will have both a high impact on your results and is fraught with uncertainty – you simply don’t know which value these factors will really have.
+By definition, a critical factor is one that will have both a high impact on your results and is fraught with uncertainty – you simply do not know which value these factors will really have.

-In this example, there are two such factors – we don’t know how successful our advertising campaign is going to be (though we do have a lot of experience from previous campaigns here) and we have no idea how well the referral program will be adopted.
+In this example, there are two such factors – we do not know how successful our advertising campaign is going to be (though we do have a lot of experience from previous campaigns here) and we have no idea how well the referral program will be adopted.

 Define Plausible Scenarios